Sahar Ajdamsani: Biography

 The theme of her works are world peace, the defense of women's rights, kindness, and humanity.
 She is known as an artist who defends women's rights and human rights with her arts and promotes peace, humanity, equality & kindness.

 She is one of the few Iranian artists that many countries have written about her arts and is the first Iranian who is the winner of WILD sound poetry festival for her poem "Censorship" that focuses on women rights.

-Sahar also selected as the representative of Global Photographic Union in Iran.
+Sahar also selected as the representative of the Global Photographic Union in Iran.

 Although music in Iran is forbidden and prohibited for women, she has had many concerts in many countries and despite the many limitations for women in Iran, she has succeeded and is internationally recognized.

-Her poems have been translated into many different languages and published in many countries.
+Her poems have been translated into many languages and published in many countries.
 She has also been invited to poetry festivals in many countries.